Big News: Lisa's new psychological thriller THE UNRAVELING OF JULIA is on sale now!

 By Lisa Scottoline

-I’m talking of course, about going gray.
+I'm talking, of course, about Hide-and-Seek.

 Click to read the rest: www.scottoline.com/chick-wit/